How do you create a report table in Excel?

 Generally, an Excel report will display a portion of the full spreadsheet in a way that is easier to understand than the entire dataset.
 It often includes some amount of data manipulation to answer a certain question.
 For example, a report generated on sales per day data may present this information as the average daily sales per month, or total monthly sales.
 Manipulating the data by adding all the days of a month together, or averaging them over monthly periods, allows them to be more quickly and easily understood in the report view.

-Create a Report in Excel as a Table
+Create a report in Excel as a table

 A table is a specific way of formatting data and can be used as part or all of a report in Excel.
 In the simplest terms, a table is a set of rows and columns in a spreadsheet.
 Excel does provide several options for making more customizable tables, with the Format as Table and Pivot Table features.

 The most basic way to generate reports from Excel data is to use the rows and columns of raw data as the report table without any additional steps.
 This method makes perfect sense if you are dealing with a very small and straightforward dataset, like the one below.
-Because it is easy to see and comprehend all of the data, there is no need to manipulate it to make it clearer, reveal trends, or format it so it is easy to visualize on a single page.
+Because it is easy to see and comprehend all the data, there is no need to manipulate it to make it clearer, reveal trends, or format it so it is easy to visualize on a single page.

 Raw Data Table Format